Who we are

 THE BIG PICTURE

-- 4 countries improved national laws and policies to protect the rights of marginalised people.
+• 5 countries improved national laws and policies that respect, protect and fulfil the rights of the most marginalised.

 The global footprint demonstrates the scale and impact of the Frontline AIDS global partnership*: